AllianceAuth-Apps/aa-taskmonitor/README.md

 Task Monitor enables administrators to monitor celery tasks running on their system.

-- Stores full log with details of all recently executed celery tasks including failed and retried tasks.
+- Creates a log of all recently executed celery tasks including failed and retried tasks.
+- Stores many details in task logs to support the analysis of potential celery issues, including the parameters a task with called with and complete exception messages
-- Keeps the storage needs in check by automatically deleting older task logs
+- Keeps the storage needs in check by automatically deleting older task logs and removing likely bloat from the collected data (but can also be turned off)
 - Admins can investigate task log with search & filters
 - Admins can view details for each task incl. exceptions and trace logs
-- Admins can review reports providing answers to common questions, e.g:
+- Admins can review reports with charts providing answers to common questions, e.g:
   - How many tasks have failed/retried?
   - How many tasks where run by each of my apps?
   - Which are the most frequent tasks?